sijeong-kim/3D-Generation/README.md

     └── run_ours_hp.sh               # 👈 HP: --mem=32G, 48hours
     ```

 ## Acknowledgements

-This project made limited use of AI-assisted coding tools (e.g. GitHub Copilot, Cursor)
+This project made limited use of AI-assisted coding tools:

+- GitHub Copilot (for boilerplate and utility code suggestions)
+- Cursor Agent (for refactoring support and inline documentation)

-to accelerate development.
-All code was reviewed, verified, and maintained by the author.
+All AI outputs were critically reviewed and validated by the author.
+The final implementation and experiments were conducted independently by Sijeong Kim.